 Achieving sustainable access to funding

-QTC’s activities to complete the annual borrowing program and support its bonds in the market included:
+QTC undertook a range of activities to complete its annual borrowing program and support its bonds in the market, including:

 - completing the term debt requirement of $5.9 billion